The Eschatological Divide

 And He [Jesus Christ] gave the apostles, the prophets, the evangelists, the shepherds [pastors] and teachers, to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.

-Since we all claim in unity that the Scripture is true, authoritative in matters of life and death, without error, shouldn’t we give justice the Words of Christ and explain with firm conviction, backed up by clear and valid Scriptural passages, every declarations that we made?
-After all, by faithfully doing our duty to Christ Jesus our Lord, we will be rewarded accordingly, the unfading crown of glory.
+Since we all affirm in unity that Scripture is true and authoritative in matters of life and death—without error—shouldn’t we approach justice with the Words of Christ?
+We ought to explain our declarations with firm conviction, supported by clear and valid Scriptural passages.
+After all, by faithfully fulfilling our duty to Christ Jesus our Lord, we will be rewarded accordingly with the unfading crown of glory.

 1 Peter 5:2-4, ESV

-It is a delusion to see this passage no longer applicable if Christ had returned.
-Jesus Christ is King Eternal, and His reign is without end.
-So pastors remains to be under the approval of Christ Jesus, the Chief Shepherd of God’s flock.
+It is a misconception to believe that this passage is no longer relevant if Christ has returned.
+Jesus Christ is the King Eternal, and His reign has no end.
+Therefore, pastors must continue to seek the approval of Christ Jesus, the Chief Shepherd of God’s flock.

-I understand a lot of questions need to be asked and answered.
-But I also know it would be difficult to absorb everything in one sitting.
-So that is the goal of this blog – to unlearn tradition and relearn Scripture.
-As they say, “Patience is a virtue”.
-In time, with diligence in reading and studying the Bible you too will see the light.
+I understand that many questions need to be asked and answered.
+However, I also recognize that it can be challenging to absorb everything at once.
+This is the goal of this blog: to unlearn traditional beliefs and relearn the teachings of Scripture.
+As the saying goes, “Patience is a virtue.”
+With time and dedication to reading and studying the Bible, you too will come to see the light.

-Disclaimer: We don’t endorse completely the sites or sources we cited, simply the ones we share here.
-Though we also don’t claim to have watched or listened to other videos or teachings those sites have posted.
-In time, you too will learn and discern which one to pick up or drop.
+Disclaimer: We do not fully endorse all the sites or sources we have cited; our endorsement is limited to the ones we share here.
+Additionally, we cannot claim to have watched or listened to all the videos or teachings that those sites have posted.
+Over time, you will learn to discern which sources to embrace or disregard.

 Blessings!